pauleveritt/pycharm_companion/docs/tutorials/react_typescript/project_cleanup/index.rst

 - https://basarat.gitbooks.io/typescript/content/

-TODO In PyCharm, new React App projects:
+TODO
+====

 - Don't have the package manager chooser in prefs

 - Seem to reformat TS code with double quotes instead of single